Can I Just Burn the $70,000 Instead of Buying your Business?

 Here’s what I found:

-- The owner and his wife both worked part-time in the business and between them took $30,000 a year out of the business (total owner’s cash-flow).
+- The owner and his wife both worked part-time in the business and between them took $30,000 a year out of the business (total owner’s cash-flow) for the work they did.

-- The work the owner’s wife did would cost about $20,000 to hire out.
+- The work the owner’s wife did would cost about $20,000 to hire out once I bought the business if I didn’t want to take on her workload as well.

 - That left cash-flow of about $10,000 to work with.